Lorenzo Ratti

 Lorenzo Ratti (c.
 1589–1630) was an Italian baroque composer originating from Perugia.
-His parents were Girolamo and Isapaola Ugolini.
 His uncle and teacher was Vincenzo Ugolini.
-He was the predecessor of Carissimi at the Collegium Germanicum and furthermore he was a teacher of Orazio Benevoli.
+He was the predecessor of Giacomo Carissimi at the Collegium Germanicum and a teacher of Orazio Benevoli.

 Biography

-Ratti was born in Perugia in 1589 or 1590; however, the dates and places of his birth and death are not quite clear.
-Some sources, like François-Joseph Fétis, mention a village called Loreto in the surrounding of Naples as his place of birth, but Robert Eitner does not agree and claims Perugia to be Ratti's place of birth.
-Also, an originally signed sheet of music from 1632 casts doubt on his date of death.
+Ratti's exact place and date of birth is unclear.
+He was born around 1589 or 1590 to Girolamo and Isapaola Ugolini.
+Some sources, such as Belgian musicologist François-Joseph Fétis, point to a village called Loreto in the surrounding of Naples as his place of birth, but German musicologist Robert Eitner claims Perugia to be Ratti's place of birth.

 He was first mentioned in 1598–1599 as a boy soprano of the Cappella Giulia of St. Peter's Basilica in Rome and later was its third organist.
 For a short time he was the first organist of the Perugia Cathedral (1613–1616).
 Returning to Rome, he became the music director of several ensembles.
-His best known jobs were at the Church of St. Louis of the French as the teacher of Orazio Benevoli and as music director at the Collegium Germanicum at S. Loreto.
+His best known jobs were at the San Luigi dei Francesi as the teacher of Orazio Benevoli and as music director at the Collegium Germanicum at S. Loreto.
 Later, he succeeded Antonio Cifra as the director of music at Santa Casa in Loreto.

+Ratti is believed to have died in 1630, but sheet of music from 1632 purportedly signed by him has cast doubt on this.